arrayfire/arrayfire/docs/pages/getting_started.md

 # Indexing {#getting_started_indexing}

-Like all functions in ArrayFire, indexing is also executed in parallel on the OpenCL/CUDA device.
+Like all functions in ArrayFire, indexing is also executed in parallel on the OpenCL/CUDA devices.
 Because of this, indexing becomes part of a JIT operation and is accomplished using parentheses instead of square brackets (i.e. as `A(0)` instead of `A[0]`).
 To index `af::array`s you may use one or a combination of the following functions:

 * integer scalars
 * [seq()](\ref af::seq) representing a linear sequence